 110.01 General

 This chapter emphasizes that the Design Manual applies to the delivery methods of all Washington State Department of Transportation (WSDOT) capital projects, including design-build projects.
 Certain terms are defined to coincide with WSDOT design-build project delivery; however, it is beyond the scope of this manual to extensively define design-build projects.
 Design-build projects are based on their own contractual documents (such as a Request for Proposal), which present directive language intended to legally define the project and identify requirements and controls, roles and responsibilities, and procedures and outcomes.
+See WSDOT Design-Build Manual M3126.05 for processes and procedures for procuring design-build contracts. www.wsdot.wa.gov/projects/delivery/designbuild/

 Design-build is a method of project delivery in which WSDOT executes a single contract with one entity (the design-builder) for design and construction services to provide a finished product.
 In a traditional WSDOT design-bid-build contract, the design process is completed independent of the construction contract.
 Under WSDOT policy, the Basis of Design (see Chapters 1100 and 300) is approved prior to issuing an RFP.